Important Travel Document Information – Please Read

 - Private medical care

 There is no need to apply for a Visitor Visa if you are a citizen of a restricted group of nations.
 This includes the countries of the EEA, many Commonwealth nations, and Switzerland.
-Here on the Home Office website, you can complete the examination to see if you require a Visitor Visa.
+On the Home Office website, you can complete the examination to see if you require a visa.

 The UK Standard Visitor Visa is intended for person/s entering the Uk for a number of reasons.
 Its not just tourism or leisure.